LLNL/shroud/docs/struct.rst

     integer(C_INT) i
     var = cstruct_as_class()       !
 Create struct in C++.
     i = var%sum()

+Similar to Python, Fortran passes the object as an explicit argument.
+Unlike C++ which uses an implicit ``this`` variable.
+By default, the first argument of the function is assumed to be the object.
+However, this can be changed using the *pass* attribute.
+This will add the Fortran keyword ``PASS`` to the corresponding argument.

 A full example is at
 :ref:`Struct as a Class <example_struct_as_class>`.